 However, it’s still not quite a replacement for a high end audio system.
 Bass response, while improved, is still weak compared to the likes of Sonos (which now also offers Alexa support), or premium dedicated speaker sets.
 There’s plenty of detail in the top-end electro beeps of Fischerspooner’s Emerge, for instance, but that thumping bassline doesn’t kick home quite like it could.
 But every delicate pluck and slide of Nick Drake’s guitar on River Man is well represented, and his voice cuts through with a natural warmth.

 Now, as we’ve discussed, Amazon’s Echo line up is no stranger to smart home control.
 Since the first Echo was released, you’ve been able to ask Alexa to control everything from thermostat settings to smart locks and more with a voice command alone.
-But whereas previous Echoes achieved this by interfacing with a product’s own smart home hub or bridge, the Plus itself has ZigBee wireless protocol smarts built in, letting devices that work with the standard interact with the Echo Plus speaker directly, bypassing the need for a standalone hub unit.
+But where previous Echoes achieved this by interfacing with a product’s own smart home hub or bridge, the Plus itself also has ZigBee wireless protocol smarts built in.
+Devices that work with the standard can interact with the Echo Plus speaker directly, bypassing the need for a standalone hub unit.

 We noticed some interesting issues when trying to hook up Philips Hue connected light bulbs to the Amazon Echo Plus too.
 The Alexa app has a process that searches for Internet of Things devices in your house when activated, but it simply couldn’t find the Hue bulbs around our house, even when factory resetting the bulbs.
 And yet, when issuing a voice command to trigger the same device-searching action, the Echo Plus found them without any issues.

-There are some teething issues to fix then.
-If you’ve yet to take the dive into either the Amazon Echo ecosystem, or the world of smart home connected gadgetry, then it’s easy to recommend the Amazon Echo Plus.
+Like other smart home systems, Amazon Alexa is a work in progress.
+However, it’s easy to recommend the Amazon Echo Plus.
 It’s a convenient one-stop solution for both audio, smart assistant functions and Internet of Things controls, with Alexa still going strong as the most feature-rich voice assistant.

-But the strength of the Echo range, especially at the lower price points, still makes these top-of-the-line models a harder sell.
-The Echo Dot is just that good, with the audio quality here an improvement, but not strong enough to justify a purchase on those terms alone.
+But the strength of the Echo range, especially at the lower price tiers, still makes these top-of-the-line models a harder sell.
+The Echo Dot has comparable smarts for a fraction of the price, it just doesn't sound as good.
 Likewise, the built-in smart hub is a great addition, but isn’t yet feature-complete, meaning committed smart home users may not want to make the jump just yet.

 In short, if you’re looking to enter the world of the connected home, the Echo Plus is a great place to start.
 Just be aware that more economical options may, for the time being at least, suit your needs just as well.